react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/action-after-focusing-screen.md

 export default withNavigationFocus(TabScreen);
 ```

-This example is also documented in the `withNavigationFocus` API documentation.
+This example is also documented in the <a href="/docs/en/with-navigation-focus.html">`withNavigationFocus` API documentation</a>.

-## Triggering an action with an event listener
+## Triggering an action with a `'didFocus'` event listener

 We can also listen to the `'didFocus'` event with an event listener.
 After setting up an event listener, we must also stop listening to the event when the screen is unmounted.